 Most importantly, do not forget to accessorize!
 If you are having trouble matching your accessories, deep red or light blue checks on a Prince of Wales check can be a source of inspiration for your choice of accessories.
 A silk pocket square or tie can also help to bring out the details of the checks and elevate your look.

-Do drop us an email at [email protected] to book an appointment or find out more about what we have in store!
+Do drop us an email at [email protected] to book an appointment or to find out more about what we have in store!